 127-year-old water main gives way under NYC's Times Square, flooding streets, subways

-NEW YORK (AP) — A 127-year-old water main under New York's Times Square gave way early Tuesday, flooding midtown streets and the busy Times Square subway station.
+NEW YORK (AP) — A 127-year-old water main under New York's Times Square gave way early Tuesday, flooding midtown streets and the city's busiest subway station.

 The 20-inch (half-meter) water main gave way under 40th Street and Seventh Avenue at 3 a.m., said Rohit Aggarwala, commissioner of New York City's Department of Environmental Protection.